Crews battle scattered fires in Athens suburbs, helped by calmer winds

 At least 30 push alerts were sent to mobile phones in the area warning people in several Athens suburbs and settlements further from the city to flee.

-The flames, which reached heights of about 25 metres (80 feet), were fanned by strong winds that hampered the efforts of more than 700 firefighters and nearly three dozen water-dropping planes and helicopters on Monday.
+The affected areas — at the closest, some nine miles (15km) from the heart of Athens — typically have thousands of residents.
+But it was unclear how many were away on holiday at the height of the summer season, and how many had obeyed the evacuation orders or stayed to fight the blaze.

-Six water-dropping planes and six helicopters took off at first light on Tuesday, the fire department said, to back up the hundreds of firefighters on the ground.
+Ten water-dropping planes and 10 helicopters were fighting the remaining flames on Tuesday, backing up hundreds of firefighters on the ground, the fire department said.

-The wildfire raced through pine forests left tinder-dry by repeated heatwaves this summer.

-An early start to the fire season this year has strained Greece’s firefighting force.
+An early start of the fire season this year has strained Greece’s firefighting force.

 “Firefighters have been working at full tilt for months,” said Nikos Lavranos, head of Greece’s main firefighters’ union.